 Exploring the buildings at Sissinghurst Castle Garden

-Visit the Tower, South Cottage and Long Library, some of the few remaining buildings at Sissinghurst Castle Garden that Vita Sackville-West and Harold Nicolson lived and worked in.
+Visit the Tower and Library, some of the few remaining buildings at Sissinghurst Castle Garden that Vita Sackville-West and Harold Nicolson lived and worked in.
 Explore their writing retreats, entertaining spaces and viewpoints from which they designed and renovated the garden surrounding them.

-As of February 2023, we are proud to announce that the complex conservation work on Vita's Writing Room is complete and visitors can once again view the magnificent space from the Tower stairwell.
+Complex conservation work on Vita's Writing Room was completed in February 2023 and visitors could once again view the magnificent and historical space from the Tower stairwell.

-You can find out more about this process here or watch footage of the restoration on the BBC's Hidden Treasures of the National Trust here.
+You can watch footage of the restoration on the BBC's Hidden Treasures of the National Trust here.

 Vita’s Writing Room offers a glimpse of her internal intellectual life.
 Almost 4,000 books line the walls, arranged by theme from astronomy to Renaissance poetry to 1930s gender theory and on to practical gardening advice.